Contributing

 - Make a pull request

 In adding documentation, you will note that on any page at docs.taxonworks.org you can click the Edit pencil icon to add / edit text.
-To manage the screenshot image files we add to the documentation, we use TaxonWorks Meta Project
+To manage the image files, for example screenshots, we add to the documentation, we use TaxonWorks Meta Project

-hosted on sfg.taxonworks.org.
+hosted on https://sfg.taxonworks.org.
 To add screenshots to this documentation, you'll need to become a member of that TaxonWorks Meta Project

 .
-Let us know you want to be added (e.g. send dlpaul AT illinois DOT edu an email, or ping us on gitter or our TaxonWorks Slack Workspace).
+Let us know you want to be added (e.g. send dlpaul AT illinois DOT edu an email, or ping us in Element or Slack).
 When taking screenshots, note the resolution of your computer's monitor makes a difference if these images are sharp and clear or out of focus.

 - Take the desired screenshots.